As a business owner or marketer, you’ve probably heard the term search engine optimization (SEO) kicked around a lot.

 The fact that Looka’s tool is initially free makes it very linkable, too, as publications and bloggers can share it with their readerships, without worrying that they’ll complain about the cost.
 Unsurprisingly, this tactic has worked wonders for the company’s backlink profile.

 You want other reputable sites to link back to your business, because Google will take this as a vote of confidence in your authority and trustworthiness.
 This typically means that the more high-quality links your site gets, the better your rankings will be.

-Here’s what Looka’s backlink profile looks like, according to Ahrefs:
+Here’s what Looka’s high quality backlink profile looks like, according to Ahrefs: